slatedocs/slate/source/includes/administration/_invoices.md

 `POST /invoices/:invoiceId/flag`

 Flag an invoice with a message to prevent the invoice from being automatically issued to the customer.

-Once an invoice is flagged, pricing configuration changes can be made.
+As with other invoices that are not in the hands of the customer, pricing configuration changes can be made to regenerate the invoice.
-If the configuration changes impact the previously flagged invoice, it will be voided and a new invoice will be generated.
+If the configuration changes made impact the invoice, it will be voided and a new invoice will be generated.
+If the invoice was previously flagged, the new invoice will still have the same flag and will need to be manually approved to issue it to the customer.
-Note: the flag will be maintained even after a new invoice is generated.
-In order to clear the flag the invoice must be approved.

 ```shell